Anaphylaxis: Prevention

 Avoidance of the trigger of anaphylaxis is recommended.
 In cases where this may not be possible, desensitization may be an option.
 Immunotherapy with Hymenoptera venoms is effective at desensitizing 80–90% of adults and 98% of children against allergies to bees, wasps, hornets, yellowjackets, and fire ants.
 Oral immunotherapy may be effective at desensitizing some people to certain food including milk, eggs, nuts and peanuts; however, adverse effects are common.
 For example, many people develop an itchy throat, cough, or lip swelling during immunotherapy.
-Desensitization is also possible for many medications, however it is advised that most people simply avoid the agent in question.
+Desensitization is also possible for many medications, however it is usually advised that most people simply avoid the agent in question.
 In those who react to latex it may be important to avoid cross-reactive foods such as avocados, bananas, and potatoes among others.

+Premedications with antihistamines or glucocorticoids does not prevent anaphylaxis, but may be used in specific circumstances, such as rush aeroallergen desensitization or in certain chemotherapy regimens.

 Management

 Anaphylaxis is a medical emergency that may require resuscitation measures such as airway management, supplemental oxygen, large volumes of intravenous fluids, and close monitoring.
 Passive leg raise may also be helpful in the emergency management.

-Administration of epinephrine is the treatment of choice with antihistamines and steroids (for example, dexamethasone) often used as adjuncts.
+Administration of intravenous fluid bolus and epinephrine is the treatment of choice with antihistamines used as adjuncts.
 A period of in-hospital observation for between 2 and 24 hours is recommended for people once they have returned to normal due to concerns of biphasic anaphylaxis.